 Health Professions Committee Recommendations for Medical School Admission

 The science courses listed below will meet the admissions requirements for most medical schools that have a specific list of prerequisite courses.
-Individual medical schools vary in their required courses, particularly in regard to CHEM 243 and CHEM 245.
-Due to the MCAT revision in 2015, the next few years will continue to be a period of revision and change in many medical school’s course requirements.
+Individual medical schools vary in their required courses.
+Due to the MCAT revision in 2015, the next few years will continue to be a period of revision and change in many medical schools' course requirements.

 It is important for students to meet with the Drexel pre-health advisor periodically to discuss the pre-medical requirements and changes to requirements that may arise during their time in college.

 The following list of courses are recommendations for preparing for the MCAT and meeting the admissions requirements at most medical schools.
 Due to variations in premedical requirements at medical school across the United States, this list should be considered as a general guide.
-Please note that some medical schools have additional course requirements in the sciences beyond those listed in the table.
+Please note that some medical schools have additional course requirements in the sciences beyond those listed below.

 Most medical schools require one year of biology with associated lab experience.
-Below is the most common biology sequence taken by premedical students; however, engineering majors may take Bio 122 or Bio 141 and then have options for other biology courses for fulfill the premedical requirements, such as Bio 201, Bio 203, and other sources in the Biology Department.
+Below is the most common biology sequence taken by premedical students; however, engineering majors may take BIO 122 or BIO 141 and then have options for other biology courses to fulfill the premedical requirements, such as BIO 201, BIO 203, and other cources in the Biology Department.
+Note: BIO 122 will only be offered in the spring quarter for engineering majors.

 ||CHEM 244 Lab I